pantheon-systems/search_api_pantheon/README.md

 * `drush search-api-pantheon:select` (`saps`) This command will run the given query against Solr server.
 It's recommended to use
   `?debug=true` in any Solr page to get a good query to pass to this command to debug results.

+* `drush search-api-pantheon:force-cleanup` (`sapfc`) This command will delete all of the contents for the given Solr server (no matter if hash or index_id have changed).